Guaranteed money is the portion of an athlete’s contract that is promised and paid to them no matter what.

 Guaranteed money is the real value in every athlete’s contract.

-- It’s the number agents fight hardest for and lets players sleep better having locked in a guaranteed sum.
+It’s the money agents fight hardest for and lets players sleep better having locked in a guaranteed sum.

 Guaranteed money isn’t just a headline figure: it’s leverage, security, and real cash in hand.